SigveMartin/DeepReinforcementLearningND/project_1_Navigation/README.md

 ### (Optional) Challenge: Learning from Pixels

 After you have successfully completed the project, if you're looking for an additional challenge, you have come to the right place!
 In the project, your agent learned from information such as its velocity, along with ray-based perception of objects around its forward direction.
-A more challenging task would be to learn directly from pixels!
+A more challenging task would be to learn directly from pixels as described in the section for Ideas for future work in [REPORT.md](REPORT.md).

 To solve this harder task, you'll need to download a new Unity environment.
 This environment is almost identical to the project environment, where the only difference is that the state is an 84 x 84 RGB image, corresponding to the agent's first-person view.  (**Note**: Udacity students should not submit a project with this new environment.)